Warglaive/Fontys_deliverables_spienzer/Analysis_artefacts/use_case_descriptions/use_case_desc.md

    2. System displays the webpage analysis

 **Exceptions:**
-4. Sytem message: "No data is available".
+4. Sytem message: "No data is available".<br />
 4.1 Use case ends here.